 - Nineteenth-Century English Literature II: Victorian (ENG-346)

-Victorian women poets, especially Elizabeth Barrett Browning, Christina Rossetti, Adelaide Procter, and Emily Pfeiffer
+- Victorian women poets, especially Elizabeth Barrett Browning, Christina Rossetti, Adelaide Procter, Emily Pfeiffer, and Alice Meynell

 “Aurora Leigh in the Netherlands, 1870-1900.”
 BRANCH (Britain, Representation, and Nineteenth-Century History), edited by Dino Franco Felluga, extension of Romanticism and Victorianism on the Net.
 October 2018.